-Multiple of initial equity value at issuance 10x 20x 30x 40x 50x Per share common stock price required for payment \$ 18.29 \$ 36.58 \$ 54.86 \$ 73.15 \$ 91.44 Aggregate success payment(s) (in millions) \$ 10 \$ 40 \$ 90 \$ 140 \$ 200
+Multiple of initial equity value at issuance 10x 20x 30x 40x 50x Per share common stock price required for payment \$ 18.29 \$ 36.58 \$ 54.86 \$ 73.15 \$ 91.44 Aggregate success payment(s) (in millions) \$ 10 \$ 40 \$ 90 \$ 140 \$ 200 anniversary of the Company's IPO and each two-year anniversary of the Company's IPO thereafter, the closing of a change in control transaction and the last day of the term of the success payment agreement, unless the term has ended due to the closing of a change of control transaction.
+As of June 30, 2023, no success payments have been incurred as the per share fair value of the Company's common stock was below the price required for payment.

 The success payments will be owed if the per share fair value of the Company's common stock on the contractually specified valuation measurement dates during the term of the success payment agreement equals or exceeds the above outlined multiples.
-The valuation measurement dates are triggered by the following events: the one-year anniversary of the Company's IPO and each two-year anniversary of the Company's IPO thereafter, the closing of a change in control transaction and the last day of the term of the success payment agreement, unless the term has ended due to the closing of a change of control transaction.
-As of March 31, 2023, no success payments have been incurred as the per share fair value of the Company's common stock was below the price required for payment.
+The valuation measurement dates are triggered by the following events: the one-year

-The estimated fair values of the success payments to Stanford as of March 31, 2023 and December 31, 2022 were \$2.0 million and \$3.3 million, respectively.
+The estimated fair values of the success payments to Stanford as of June 30, 2023 and December 31, 2022 were \$2.7 million and \$3.3 million, respectively.
 The success payment liability is estimated at the fair value at inception and at each subsequent reporting period and the expense is accreted over the service period of the Stanford Collaboration Agreement as research and development expense.
-The success payment liability was \$1.2 million and \$1.9 million as of March 31, 2023 and December 31, 2022, respectively.
-With respect to the Stanford Collaboration Agreement success payment obligations, the Company recognized gains of \$0.6 million and \$1.0 million for the three months ended March 31, 2023 and 2022, respectively.
+The success payment liability was \$1.9 million as of both June 30, 2023 and December 31, 2022.
+With respect to the Stanford Collaboration Agreement success payment obligations, the Company recognized expense of \$0.6 million and \$1.4 million for the three months ended June 30, 2023 and 2022, respectively, and expense of approximately zero and \$0.4 million for the six months ended June 30, 2023 and 2022, respectively.